omglolpower/OpenGL-project/README.md

 circles change the color gradually.
 upd1: now it's a game Eat Circles.
 You move a big circle and "eat" small ones (https://youtu.be/uQKjshqH13E).
 upd2: added hit sound (PlaySound) (https://youtu.be/mPsQvKmvcWs).
 upd3: now it's Shoot circles (https://youtu.be/nU0aaa26NyI).
+upd4: Added hit counter: a hexagon is drawn when circle is hit.